 - Pour dough onto a floured flat surface and knead 5 minutes.
-Place in a oiled bowl, cover and let rise until doubled in size (about 2 – 2 1/2 hours).
+Place in an oiled bowl, cover and let rise until doubled in size (about 2 – 2 1/2 hours).

-- Spread room temperature butter all over dough.
+- Spread room temperature butter all over the dough.
 Mix sugar and cinnamon and sprinkle over butter.

 - Pour cream cheese mixture down center of dough on 1/2 of the dough only.
 It’ll spread as you’re rolling.